EliuX/flask-opa/README.md

     app.logger.info("Logged remotely: %s", content)
 ```

-to decorate it we will create a [PEP][PEP] decorator using our `OPA` instance as a function (callable mode).
+Let's create a [PEP][PEP] decorator using our `OPA` instance as a function (callable mode) that will intercept every
+call to `log_remotely`.
 The parameters are pretty much the same as those used to secure the application.
-The resulting instance will decorate
+The resulting
-our function of interest:
+instance will decorate our function of interest:

 ```python
 def validate_logging_input_function(*arg, **kwargs):